 Thanks for coming to my page!
 On June 16th, I'm taking part in one of the world's toughest cycling challenges, the Cykelnerven.

-Now it is time to take on Cykelnerven.
 Cykelnerven is famed as Europe’s most unique and challenging charity cycling event.
-I'll be riding more than 400km over the very toughest mountain climbs of the 2020 edition of the reknown Tour de France.
+I'll be riding 400km over the toughest mountain climbs of this year’s Tour de France.

 I'm taking part in the Cykelnerven to raise money for research and support for people living with Multiple Sclerosis worldwide.
 Please join me in the fight against MS by contributing to my page.